TigranYavroyan/http_cpp/README.md

 PORT=8080
 ```

-If using `PROJECT_ROOT` to locate `.env`, define it when compiling (I recomend to define it in the Top CMakeLists.txt file):
+If using `PROJECT_ROOT` to locate `.env`, define it when compiling (I recomend to define it in srcs/CMakeLists.txt file):

 ```bash
 -DPROJECT_ROOT="\"./http_cpp/\""